mayracu/reading-notes/code201/201class3.md

 ### Give an example of when a loop is useful in JavaScript

 It can be useful to use a loop in JavaScript when we want to provide a welcoming message to everyone in a chat session.

+## Things I want to know more about

+Creating functions with JavaScript using loops and conditionals.

 *References:*